lexrus/QLSwift/README.md

 Simply copy QLSwift.qlgenerator to `~/Library/QuickLook` or `/Library/QuickLook`.

-You should run `qlmanager -r` in terminal in case the Quick Lock cache was not flushed.
+You should run `qlmanage -r` in terminal in case the Quick Lock cache was not flushed.

 To uninstall, drag QLSwift into the trash.